 Visit with a Pioneer

 In the fall of 1984, engineer Lew Parker harvested grapes from vines he’d planted years earlier and barreled them in a tumbledown wood barn on his property, Willowcroft.
 That wine, a 1984 Riesling, was Loudoun’s first wine.
-Incredibly, 40 years on, Parker is still making vintages at Willowcroft Farm Vineyards.
+Incredibly, decades later, Parker is still making vintages at Willowcroft Farm Vineyards.
 He cultivates 12 grape varietals, offers tastings in a rustic wood barn and has Magic.

 The Canelones Connection